igor32648/mern-marked/README.md

     npm install
     ```

-3. **Install Dependencies for Backend**: Similarly, navigate to the backend directory and install the dependencies:
+3. **Install Dependencies for Backend**: Similarly, on the project root directory, install the dependencies:

      ```bash
      npm install